TeamAddapptation/addapptationGranite/README.md

 # Understanding Granite.js
 The following core concepts constitute the foundation of development of all new and existing micros within Granite.js

+> **One Flavor - Vanilla:** Granite.js is based on the best of breed usage of HTML, CSS, and JavaScript.
+To keep everything as atomic as possible, Granite.js leverages the native strengths of each language or protocol with no special flavors except vanilla.

 > **block:** a Granite.js UI element is called a block, and consists of an HTML tag with an _id_.

 > **Function:** Server-side logic request the micro and calls the micro function.
 The final build is then appended to the unique _id_ on the page.